MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/overview.md

 - Extend existing Teams [personal tabs](/microsoftteams/platform/tabs/how-to/create-personal-tab) to Outlook for desktop and on the web, and also Microsoft Office Home (office.com).
 - Extend existing Teams [search-based messaging extensions](/microsoftteams/platform/messaging-extensions/how-to/search-commands/define-search-command) to Outlook for desktop and on the web.

-For feedback and issues, use [Microsoft Teams developer community channels](/microsoftteams/platform/feedback).
+For feedback and issues, continue using the relevant [Microsoft Teams developer community channels](/microsoftteams/platform/feedback).

 ## Teams personal tabs in Office and Outlook